zmaril/bpfquery/README.md

 # License/Contributing

 This project is not licensed yet and I do not know if I want outside contributions yet.
 It's a personal experiment and I'm more focused on experimenting than I am about licensing or others at the moment.
-If you have any questions or want to talk about it, feel free to reach out to me on [twitter](https://twitter.com/zackmaril) or [linkedin](https://www.linkedin.com/in/zack-maril/).
+If you have any questions, feel free to reach out to me on [twitter](https://twitter.com/zackmaril) or [linkedin](https://www.linkedin.com/in/zack-maril/).